 The Horniman Museum and Gardens is a charitable company, limited by guarantee.

-It is also a Non-Departmental Public Body of the Department for Digital, Culture, Media and Sport (DCMS).
+It is also a Non-Departmental Public Body of the Department for Culture, Media and Sport (DCMS).
 This means that although it receives a large part of its funding in the form of Grant in Aid from DCMS, it operates at “arms length” from central government.

 Corporate Planning

 We produce regular Corporate Plans to guide our activities over the coming years.
-The most recent covers the period from 2019-2022.
+The most recent covers the period from 2021-2023.

-Our Corporate Plan 2019-2022 shows the main activities and programmes we will be engaged in over the next three years.
+Our Corporate Plan 2021-2023 shows the main activities and programmes we will be engaged in over the next three years.

 Annual Report and Financial Statements

-The Report and Consolidated Financial Statements for the year ended 31 March 2020 includes the Trustees’ Report and financial details on activities within the Museum and Gardens during 2019-2020.
+The Report and Consolidated Financial Statements for the year ended 31 March 2022 includes the Trustees’ Report and financial details on activities within the Museum and Gardens during 2021-2022.

 Management Agreement